-El Salvador’s State of Exception: The Anti-gang Security Measure Gets Extended for the 25th Consecutive Time
+El Salvador’s State of Exception Anti-gang Security Measure Gets Extended for the 31st Consecutive Time

 Salvadoran State of Exception Security MeasureMinister of Defense of El Salvador Merino Monroy.
 Image by Merino Monroy.

-The extension was approved with 67 votes from deputies aligned with the current administration.
+The extension was approved with 57 votes from deputies aligned with the current administration; two deputies abstained, and one voted against the security measure.

 SEE ALSO: El Salvador State of Exception; A Security Measure Implemented to Fight Gangs